 Bye intranet, hello digital workplace

 For the last 3 years we have been working to solve this problem, and we built a platform that combines the best ideas the intranet had, and adds more value for the modern office.
-A digital workplace solution should be the one place you go to find everything work related, it should be accessible everywhere, and give you all the tools you need to do your work.
+An intranet solution should be the one place you go to find everything work related, it should be accessible everywhere, and give you all the tools you need to do your work.

 Unlike the intranets of the past, employees themselves can have the power to create updates using an intuitive system.
 Knowledge can be presented in a relevant way, and everyone is empowered and encouraged to have a voice.
 This builds an extra lane for the typical one-way communication that traditional intranets got us accustomed to, while also using clever data-driven filters not to overload employees with information.